 • Digestion from 12 pm to 8 pm

 • Assimilation from 8 pm to 4 am

 • Elimination from 4 am to 12 pm

-By only eating easy to digest fruit in the morning, you are allowing your body to focus on detoxification and finish the elimination cycle, which is crucial for weight loss.
+By only eating fruit first thing in the morning, you are allowing your body to focus on detoxification and finish the elimination cycle, which is crucial for weight loss.